Shanty-01/TensorFlow-Exam-Practice/README.md

 # TensorFlow-Exam-Practice
-Practice cases for the TensorFlow certification exam.
+Practice cases for the TensorFlow certification exam from Dicoding.